raywhelan01/whelan_Pewlett_Hackard_Analysis/README.md

 For this query, I accessed the "current_emp" table created during the module, the "title" table, and the "salary" table to create a new table called "retiring_titles".
 This table holds the Employee Number, first and last name, title, from_date, and salary of all employees nearing retirement.
 The 'WHERE' condition in the query filters out all duplicate entries from the 'title' table, ensuring our table only shows current employee titles.

-This query return 33,118 employees.
+This query returned 33,118 employees, and is saved as "retiring_titles" in the 'Query' folder.

 #### Code and output screenshot
 SELECT ce.emp_no,</br>